Tuesday, 12 November 2024

 Iwan WALTERS (Greenvale) (18:16): It is a pleasure to rise to speak on the Aged Care Restrictive Practices Substitute Decision-maker Bill 2024, particularly after the contribution of the Deputy Speaker.
 A lot of the themes that he discussed I think are resonant to all of us in this house who have had family members experience dementia.
 As I will reference later in my contribution, in the context of an ageing society the incidence of dementia is rising as a consequence of people living for longer.
 The shards of fate and the quirks of genetics mean that none of us really know what future awaits us, and in the context of aged care and dementia we do not know who among us may be afflicted by that disease in later years.
 There is that expectation that we will be treated with dignity, as we would wish our family members to be treated with dignity, so I thank the Deputy Speaker for his contribution.

-We have heard a lot about the nature of this bill, the way in which it provides for a hierarchy of decision-makers and, as the Deputy Speaker again was saying in his contribution, seeks to provide agency to people while they have the capacity to use it and to appoint nominees, to nominate next of kin, while this bill also provides in that last resort decision-makers to be appointed by VCAT if there are no nominees or next of kin.
-It really provides clarity for the operators of aged care facilities and those who work within them and also includes new offences for inducing decision-making nomination or fraudulently acting as a decision-maker, so really strengthening the consequences for malfeasance in this space, which is so important.
+We have heard a lot about the nature of this bill and the way in which it provides for a hierarchy of decision-makers and, as the Deputy Speaker again was saying in his contribution, seeks to provide agency to people while they have the capacity to use it and appoint nominees or nominate next of kin.
+This bill also provides as a last resort for decision-makers to be appointed by VCAT if there are no nominees or next of kin.
+It really provides clarity for the operators of aged care facilities and those who work within them and also includes new offences for inducing decision-making nomination or fraudulently acting as a decision-maker, so it really strengthens the consequences for malfeasance in this space, which is so important.

 We know of course that the bill has its origins in that royal commission that I spoke of earlier.
 In Victoria we have had a temporary hierarchy in place since 2022 but no legislative underpinning for that hierarchy.
 It is so important that we bring that through this house and the other place as quickly as possible to provide certainty to the operators of aged care facilities and those who work within them but also confidence to families and indeed Victorians who may be ageing and, as with all of us, may find themselves living in residential aged care facilities in due course.